 The making of a book involves hard work, playfulness, dreaming, willpower and madness.
 Sometimes I’ve written a short book in a few weeks.
 A novel will take a year or more.
 The whole process can be excruciating and exhausting, but it’s also a thing of great beauty.
 To create and to pass on a story is a fundamental, human act.
 We’ve been sharing stories with each other since the beginning of human time.
 We’ll be sharing them until the end.

-Click or touch any of the pictures of notebook pages to see a full-screen version that you can zoom in on.
+Hover or touch any of the pictures of notebook pages to see a magnified portion of the page